udacity/ipnd-webcasts/README.md

 - [T 7/14][23]: Jeff and Luke go over the Full Stack Web Developer Nanodegree
 - [T 7/22][24]: Mark and Jonah go over the big questions to answer when planning a whole website from the front-end to the back-end
 - [T 7/28][25]: Mark and Jonah explore animations using Object Oriened Programming
+- [T 7/30][26]: Mark and Anthony show off some cool tips and tricks in Sublime Text

 [1]: https://plus.google.com/events/cpehpd7ehd414g5vkpc0g4ojkq8?authkey=CO262J255Kf2Iw
 [2]: Stage_1/2015-02-17-project-1/README.md